bnjmnzh/Coin-Convert/README.md

 # Coin Convert

 A simple currency converter web-app that uses CoinAPI.
-Allows for conversion between USD, CAD, EUR, and AUD.
-Also allows for conversion to value of cryptocurrencies including BTC, ETH, XRP, BCH.
+Allows for conversion between USD, CAD, BTC, ETH, XRP.

 ## How it works
 1. Select currency in the two dropdown bars.